goofolph/IC10-programs/README.md

 ## Airlock

+Cycles doors and pulls a vauume to keep interior and exterior gasses from mixing.

+Setup:
+- Link items to d# ports as listed

+Might have fixed values for inside and outside pressure, or sensors to read to auto equalize from tanks.

 ## Pressureize Room

 Fills a room with gas.
 It is much faster if the Active vent is on the outside of the room set to inward.